hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 -	**Hits**: Monitors the hit count of the map.
 -	**Puts/s, Gets/s, Removes/s**: These three charts monitor the put, get and remove operations (per second) performed on the selected map.

 Under these charts are **Map Memory** and **Map Throughput** data tables.
-The Map Memory data table provides memory metrics distributed over nodes, as shown below.
+The Map Memory data table provides memory metrics distributed over members, as shown below.

 ![](images/Map-MemoryDataTable.jpg)

-From left to right, this table lists the IP address and port, entry counts, memory used by entries, backup entry counts, memory used by backup entries, events, hits, locks and dirty entries (in the cases where *MapStore* is enabled, these are the entries that are put to/removed from the map but not written to/removed from a database yet) of each node in the map.
+From left to right, this table lists the IP address and port, entry counts, memory used by entries, backup entry counts, memory used by backup entries, events, hits, locks and dirty entries (in the cases where *MapStore* is enabled, these are the entries that are put to/removed from the map but not written to/removed from a database yet) of each entry in the map.
 You can navigate through the pages using the buttons at the bottom right of the table (**First, Previous, Next, Last**).
 You can ascend or descend the order of the listings by clicking on the column headings.

-Map Throughput data table provides information about the operations (get, put, remove) performed on each node in the map, as shown below.
+Map Throughput data table provides information about the operations (get, put, remove) performed on each member in the map, as shown below.

 ![](images/Map-MapThroughputDataTable.jpg)

-From left to right, this table lists the IP address and port of each node, the put, get and remove operations on each node, the average put, get, remove latencies, and the maximum put, get, remove latencies on each node.
+From left to right, this table lists:

+- the IP address and port of each member,
+- the put, get and remove operations on each member,
+- the average put, get, remove latencies,
+- and the maximum put, get, remove latencies on each member.

 You can select the period in the combo box placed at the top right corner of the window, for which the table data will be shown.
 Available values are **Since Beginning**, **Last Minute**, **Last 10 Minutes** and **Last 1 Hour**.

 You can navigate through the pages using the buttons placed at the bottom right of the table (**First, Previous, Next, Last**).
 To ascend or descent the order of the listings, click on the column headings.

-### Replicated Maps
+### Monitoring Replicated Maps

 Replicated Map instances are shown under the **Replicated Maps** menu item on the left.
 When you click on a Replicated Map, a new tab for monitoring that instance opens on the right, as shown below.